What is the use of the body part newly discovered by scientists

 The masseter is sometimes described as a single layer, sometimes as two, and when described as three layers, it was seen as a particular variation of some individuals, says the expert, who works in the Department of Biomedicine at the University of Basel.

-“We wanted the reason for this inconsistency,” Mezey tells BBC Newsc Mundo.
+“We wanted to understand the reason for this inconsistency,” Mezey tells BBC Newsc Mundo.
 “With our research, we realized that it wasn’t just a variation, it was consistent, the muscle was constantly there.”

 What is the function?